NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

-The domain of the CF data model is *not* a construct, but is defined collectively by various other metadata constructs included in the field construct.
+The :ref:`domain of the CF data model <CF-data-model>` is *not* a construct, but is defined collectively by various other metadata constructs included in the field construct.
 It is represented by the `Domain` class.
-The domain instance may be accessed with the `~Field.get_domain` method of the field construct:
+The domain instance may be accessed with the `~Field.get_domain` method of the field construct.

 .. code-block:: python
+   :caption: *Get the domain, and inspect it.*

    >>> domain = t.get_domain()
    >>> domain